kathercena/CustomerStatementReport/README.md

 Kindly take the Cus_repository from Github link.

-Change the location of Cus_repository folderin setting.xml.
+Change the location of Cus_repository folder in setting.xml.

 Configure Cus_repository to Maven repository in Eclipse